Albrecht, Duke of Bavaria

 Albrecht, Duke of Bavaria (Albrecht Luitpold Ferdinand Michael; 3 May 1905 – 8 July 1996) was the son of the last crown prince of Bavaria, Rupprecht, and his first wife, Duchess Marie Gabrielle in Bavaria.
-He was the only child from that marriage that reached adulthood.
+He was the only child from that marriage who reached adulthood.
 His paternal grandfather was Ludwig III of Bavaria, the last king of Bavaria, who was deposed in 1918.